-Though Calais and Dunkirk have slipped from the news agenda, our team on the ground estimates that there are now more than 1,500 people living in the forests in Northern France.
-At least 200 are unaccompanied children.
+Though Calais and Dunkirk have slipped from the news agenda, our team on the ground estimates that there are now almost 2,000 people living in the forests in Northern France At least 200 are unaccompanied children.

-Along with Refugee Youth Service and L’Auberge des Migrants, we have created a multi-agency Child Protection team in order to supplement the already overwhelmed system in the region.
-We are committed to upholding children’s rights and advocating for them to be respected, holding the French and British Governments to account and making children’s voices heard.
+Along with Refugee Youth Service and L’Auberge des Migrants, we created a multi-agency Child Protection team in order to supplement the already overwhelmed system in the region.